AVT Achieves Market Capitalization of $2.79 Million (AVT)

-AVT (AVT) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on April 7th.
-One AVT coin can currently be bought for approximately $0.46 or 0.00000958 BTC on exchanges.
-In the last week, AVT has traded flat against the US dollar.
-AVT has a market cap of $2.79 million and $173,262.00 worth of AVT was traded on exchanges in the last 24 hours.
+AVT (AVT) traded flat against the U.S. dollar during the one day period ending at 7:00 AM E.T. on April 10th.
+AVT has a total market capitalization of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last 24 hours.
+Over the last seven days, AVT has traded flat against the U.S. dollar.
+One AVT coin can now be bought for $0.46 or 0.00000958 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.